Omar Rodriguez Lopez Group: 2012: Bosnian Rainbows, hiatus during At the Drive-In & 2018 resurgence

 A new ORLG tour was announced in summer of 2012, consisting of more than 40 dates in Europe, USA and Japan.
-The group line-up was originally said to be Omar Rodriguez-Lopez, Deantoni Parks and Teri Gender Bender (this time not including bassist Juan Alderete who was present in all the previous line-ups).
-Just before the first show of the tour it was revealed that new line-up is actually the whole new band called Bosnian Rainbows, also featuring Nicci Kasper, member of Dark Angels alongside Parks, on synthesizers/keyboards.
+The group line-up was originally said to be Omar Rodriguez-Lopez, Deantoni Parks and Teri Gender Bender (this time not including bassist Juan Alderete, who was present in all the previous line-ups).
+Just before the first show of the tour, it was revealed that the new line-up was actually a whole new band called Bosnian Rainbows, also featuring Nicci Kasper, member of Dark Angels alongside Parks, on synthesizers/keyboards.
 The band released their debut album, recorded live at Clouds Hill Recordings in Hambourg, in June 2013.
 A live album of the 2012 one-off concerts was released in 2017 as Chocolate Tumor Hormone Parade.

 Along with this new live album were 22 other releases in 2016-2017 during which time Omar's attention had primarily shifted to At the Drive-In and film work.
-No concerts were performed in support of these bi-weekly album releases and no physical editions of the records have yet to be produced.
-They were largely recorded between 2008-2013, although a couple records contain portions dating back as far as 2001.
+No concerts were performed in support of these bi-weekly album releases and no physical editions of the records were produced.
+They were largely recorded between 2008 and 2013, although a couple records contain portions dating back as far as 2001.

-After a 6-year hiatus during which time Omar was occupied with Bosnian Rainbows, Antemasque, At the Drive-In, Crystal Fairy, and his film work, a ORLG concert was announced in May 2018 for 8 de Diciembre 2018 at Festival Catrina (El Festival Más Importante De Puebla) in Puebla, México.
-Omar's first solo performance in 6 years was at the Clouds Hill Festival in Hamburg, Germany on the 23rd of November during which he debuted songs from Arañas en la Sombra, Weekly Mansions, Roman Lips, and Killing Tingled Lifting Retreats all released in 2016/2017 through the Ipecac Recordings series, as well as one unreleased song.
+After a 6-year hiatus, during which time Omar was occupied with Bosnian Rainbows, Antemasque, At the Drive-In, Crystal Fairy, and his film work, an ORLG concert was announced in May 2018 for 8 de Diciembre 2018 at Festival Catrina (El Festival Más Importante De Puebla) in Puebla, México.
+Omar's first solo performance in 6 years was at the Clouds Hill Festival in Hamburg, Germany on November 23, during which he debuted songs from Arañas en la Sombra, Weekly Mansions, Roman Lips, and Killing Tingled Lifting Retreats, all released in 2016/2017 through the Ipecac Recordings series, as well as one unreleased song.
 He was joined by brother Marcel along with a female vocalist and female drummer previously unaffiliated with any of his work.